spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 # RefreshActiveChecks=120
 ```

-And active items were not used or configured, so many agents tried to connect but no answer every 120 sec.
+And active items were not used or configured, so many agents tried to connect but no answer every 120 sec and caused a DDOS in 10051

 Fix